se4astien/happy-cow-react/README.md

 # Clone of HappyCow with React, Axios and Map.

-React website clone 'HappyCow' with map.
+React website clone 'HappyCow' with React-Leaflet for the map.
 You can select any restaurants in Paris, view all details.

 You can search by text filter and see the location of the restaurant with map.